wernerschuler/Computer-Hardware/README.md

 <img src="https://i.imgur.com/3M6hecq.png" height="30%" width="50%" alt="A Network interface card"/>

 **Storage, Hard disk drive/ Solid state drive**
- - Long term memory
+ - Long-term memory
  - Is responsible for storing data and programs on your computer
  - Some advantages of using a Hard disk drive (HDD):
-   - HDD is generally more cheaper compared to an SSD.
+   - HDD is generally cheaper compared to an SSD.
    - HDDs are available in higher capacity, making them better for storing large amounts of data.
  - Disadvantages of using HDD:
    - Slower performance - HDDs have slower data access and transfer rates compared to SSDs